vstinner/vstinner.github.io/content/utf8_mode.rst

     For all these reasons, **I propose to merge this uncomplete PR and write a different PR for the most complex part**, re-encode wchar_t* command line arguments, implement Py_UnixMain() or another even better option?

+I wanted to get my code merged as soon as possible to make sure that it will get into the first Python 3.7 beta, to get a longer testing period before Python 3.7 final.

 December 2017, `bpo-29240 <https://bugs.python.org/issue29240>`__, I pushed my
 `commit 91106cd9